blomadam/blomadam.github.io/_posts/2017-05-10-project-6-summary.md

 ---
 layout: post
-title: Prediction successful movies on IMDB
+title: Predicting successful movies on IMDB
 date: 2017-05-10
 published: true
 categories: projects
-tags:
+image: /images/project-6-summary_files/project-6-summary_2_0.png
 ---
-# Predicting movie success from IMDB metrics

 To help better assess which movies to bring into the Netflix streaming catalog, I have pulled data for the best and worst movies in the IMDB database and created two models from that data to predict ratings for other movies.
 A total of 350 records were downloaded: the top 250, and the bottom 100.